 Proper hygiene usually comes as a given for most adults, but as a person ages and slows down — especially if they’ve developed an illness or disability — once simple tasks like bathing become a much more strenuous (and sometimes even dangerous) process.
 And it’s common knowledge that bad hygiene can lead to many types of complications such as infections.
 That’s why as a caregiver it’s important to make sure your parent’s hygiene needs are taken care of.

-Remember, if you’re unable to administer the necessary help yourself, the services of senior care specialists, such as Encompass Senior Solutions, are always available.
+Remember, if you’re unable to administer the necessary help yourself, the services of senior care specialists, such as Physicians Choice Private Duty, are always available.
 Call us today at 402-991-7399Â if your elderly parent lives in or around the Omaha, Nebraska area.
 Our professional staff of nurses and social workers are at your service!

 Here’re some tips in ensuring the proper hygiene of your parent: